onflow/flow-go/DEVELOPMENT.md

 ### Overview
 On a conceptual level, we maintain three categories of branches:
-* The **deployment branches** version software is was/is/shoud be running on testnet and mainnet.
+* The **deployment branches** version software was/is/should be running on testnet and mainnet.
   The naming convention is `v0.minor` and loosely follows semantic versioning.
 The major version is currently pinned to `0`, as the Flow protocol is not yet fully implemented.
 The minor version increases at every Height-Coordinated-Upgrade [HCU] or spork (points of breaking downwards compatibility).
   In a nutshell, you can think of the minor as a version number for the overall protocol.
 Each time there is a change in the protocol, such that nodes